nytelytee/geode-easy-event/README.md

 Also make sure you compile with Clang.
 There is an internal compiler error on MSVC.
 If you know how to work around it without changing the interface, please open a pull request.

 This software, readme (excluding the examples copied directly from the Geode docs), and documentation is released into the public domain.

+There is also a testing file `event-teser.cpp`, which instantiates everys template function (I *think*) to make sure it compiles.
+You may also use it as an example, but a better example mod may be added soon; for now, check out [Icon Kit Filter & Sort](https://github.com/nytelytee/geode-icon-kit-filter-and-sort), a mod of mine which uses the EasyEvent system.